vista-/ripe91-workshop/README.md

 - `r2` loopback: 10.**X**.0.2/32, client addressing 10.**X**.2.0/24
 - `r1`-`r2` link: 10.**X**.0.128/31

-**Before deploying the topology**, make sure to run the `export ID=<your ID here>; ./prepare.sh` command to prepare the configuration files for use!

-Use the `clab deploy` command to deploy the topology.
+Use the `containerlab deploy` command to deploy the topology.

 To test the deployed topology, you can run the `docker exec clab-ripeworkshop-c2 ping 10.X.2.1` command, where X is your ID.
 This ping should work!